maciejsmolinski/html-go/README.markdown

 ## Unnecessary code ?

-`css/extended.css` is mostly form styling stylesheet, I use it to speed up my backend coding, if you don't wish to use it, just **delete the file and remove this line** from `css/style.css`:
+`css/extended.css` is mostly form styling stylesheet, I use it to speed up my backend coding, if you don't wish to use it, just **delete the file and remove ** from `css/style.css` this line:

 		@import url(extended.css);